Medical expert of the article

 Who to contact?

-Treatment of kidney tuberculosis should be individual and include the use of specific anti-TB drugs.
-They are divided into main (first row) and reserve.
-To the first row, it is customary to refer the preparations of isonicotinic acid hydrazides (isoniazid, etc.), rifampicin, ethambutol and streptomycin, to second-line reserve preparations - ethionamide, prothionamide, cycloserine, aminosalicylic acid, kanamycin, etc. Certain prospects in recent years have opened up the use of fluoroquinolones Lomefloxacin).
-Tuberculosis of the kidney is treated with anti-tuberculosis drugs.
+Treatment of renal tuberculosis should be individual and include the use of specific anti-tuberculosis drugs.
+They are divided into primary (first-line) and reserve.
+The first-line drugs include isonicotinic acid hydrazides (isoniazid, etc.), rifampicin, ethambutol and streptomycin, and the second-line reserve drugs include ethionamide, prothionamide, cycloserine, aminosalicylic acid, kanamycin, etc. The use of fluoroquinolones (lomefloxacin) has opened up certain prospects in recent years.
+Renal tuberculosis is treated with anti-tuberculosis drugs.

-This treatment should be comprehensive with the use of the entire arsenal of funds, individual dosage taking into account the nature and stage of the process, the general condition of the patient, the severity of tuberculosis intoxication, and the state of other organs and systems.
-It should be borne in mind that many anti-tuberculosis drugs can disrupt liver and kidney function, cause severe dysbacteriosis, allergic and other undesirable side effects.
+This treatment should be comprehensive, using the entire arsenal of means, individual dosage taking into account the nature and stage of the process, the general condition of the patient, the severity of tuberculosis intoxication, the state of other organs and systems.
+It should be taken into account that many anti-tuberculosis drugs can impair liver and kidney function, cause severe dysbacteriosis, allergic and other undesirable side effects.

 Drugs